Donald Blome: United States Ambassador to Tunisia

 In August 2018, President Donald Trump nominated Blome to serve as U.S. Ambassador to Tunisia.
 His nomination was confirmed in the United States Senate by voice vote on January 2, 2019.
 He was sworn into office on January 9, 2019.
 He presented his credentials to President Beji Caid Essebsi on February 7, 2019.

 United States Ambassador to Pakistan

-On October 19, 2021, President Joe Biden nominated Blome to be the next United States Ambassador to Pakistan.
+On October 19, 2021, President Joe Biden nominated Blome to be the next United States Ambassador to Pakistan and different parts of the world.
 The Senate Foreign Relations Committee held hearings on Blome's nomination on December 14, 2021.
 The committee favorably reported his nomination to the Senate floor on January 12, 2022.
 The Senate confirmed Blome's nomination on March 1, 2022 by voice vote.
 He was sworn into office on April 11, 2022, and he arrived in the country on May 23, 2022.
 He presented his credentials on July 1, 2022.